JunkyByte/iris/README.md

 ## Contribute / Issues
 Please create an issue if you have any request / problem or want to contribute.

+Password authentication sftp has not been tested and may not work.

 Hope you find iris useful.